-- The School will amend its policies and procedures to include the missing elements. - 2) The School will ensure that collections are deposited within one business day and that collections are supported by pre-numbered receipts in the future. - 3) The School will amend its policies and procedures to include approval of vendors by an employee or board member who is not involved in the processing of non-payroll disbursements. - 4) The School will amend its policies and procedures to incorporate a review by supervisor of the daily attendance logs. - 5) The School will ensure that all officials and employees obtain ethics training on an annual basis. - 6) The School will post the fraud notice on its website.
+- 1) The School has amended its policies and procedures to include the missing elements.
+Policies and procedures are pending board approval. - The School will ensure that collections are deposited within one business day in the future. - The School will amend its policies and procedures to include approval of vendors by an employee or board member who is not involved in the processing of non-payroll disbursements. - 4) The School will amend its credit card policies and procedures to include a review by someone other than the card holder. - 5) The School will ensure that each employee takes an hour ethics training annually.

-Sincerely
+Sincerely,